amaniiikhan/bp-index/README.md

 ## System Architecture:

 This web-app is a site with a [Next.js](https://nextjs.org/) framework, with a PostreSQL server as the backend.
-We also use [Material UI] (https://mui.com) and [TSX] (https://www.npmjs.com/package/tsx) to assist in the front-end.
+We also use [Material UI](https://mui.com) and [TSX](https://www.npmjs.com/package/tsx) to assist in the front-end.

-The [Boston Police Index] (https://dev-bpi.netlify.app), aims to be a successor to the now inactive [Woke Windows] (https://www.wokewindows.org) project, where we aim to make Boston police data as accessible and easy to understand for as many people as possible.
+The [Boston Police Index](https://dev-bpi.netlify.app), aims to be a successor to the now inactive [Woke Windows](https://www.wokewindows.org) project, where we aim to make Boston police data as accessible and easy to understand for as many people as possible.

 ## How to install and use Prisma